The Nanette R. LaCross Prizes and the William D. Drake Prizes

 William D. Drake Prize

-Purpose stated: Award a scholarship for a student in SNRE or PiTE who affiliates with the Arboretum by regular volunteering, proposing or working on special projects, conducting research related to the Arboretum, or participating as a student employee at the Arboretum.
+Purpose stated: Award a student in SEAS or PiTE who affiliates with Matthaei Botanical Gardens and Nichols Arboretum by regular volunteering, proposing or working on special projects, conducting research related to the Matthaei Botanical Gardens and Nichols Arboretum, or participating as a student employee at the Matthaei Botanical Gardens and Nichols Arboretum.

 • The LaCross Prize honors the student(s) who best exemplifies the spirit of Nanette LaCross who as a lawyer worked tirelessly for women’s rights, animal welfare, and many other environmental concerns.